Are you considering booking a Disney Wonder Inside Stateroom?

 Most of these are located on Deck 5, although you will find two on Deck 6.

-It is a great choice as you do get somewhat of a view as well as being able to enjoy the natural light into the stateroom.
+It is a great choice as you do get somewhat of a view as well as being able to enjoy the natural light in the stateroom.

 This shows Disney Wonder stateroom 5024.